QCRMut: Quantum Circuit Random Mutant generator tool: Tool Abstraction

-We consider achieving full coverage when we mutate each position at least once, including both those within \lstinline|mutableGateSetIndex| and the positions of insertion.
-This concept can be related to The Coupon Collector's problem.
-To simplify this approach, the cardinality of \lstinline|mutableGateSetIndex| is bounded by \lstinline|len(qc.data)|, denoted as $N$.
-Therefore, we aim to collect $N+1$ \emph{coupons} from the insertion operator and $N$ \emph{coupons} from \lstinline|mutableGateSet Index|.
-Each group of \emph{coupons} has a different probability: the insertion group has a probability of $1/(N+1)$, while the rest are bounded by $1/N$.
-Our goal is to ensure that we obtain one \emph{coupon} from each group, which, in our tool, would mean mutating each position.

-We could use a formula to solve this problem with different probabilities, but for simplicity, we will take a different approach.
-We will focus on a single question: How many mutants do we need to generate using the insertion operator to obtain the $N+1$ 'coupons'?
+To estimate the number of mutants, we relate this problem to the \emph{Coupon Collector's} problem~\cite{flajolet1992birthday}.
+For simplicity, we bound the number of mutable instructions by the number of gates in the circuit, denoted $N$.
+We aim to collect $N+1$ \emph{coupons} from the insertion operator (e.g., all insertion gaps) and, at most, $N$ \emph{coupons} from the remaining operators.
+Each coupon group has a different probability.
+However, the insertion group has probability of at least $1/(N+1)$.
+Our goal is to obtain all coupons from each group, which corresponds to mutating each position.
+For simplicity, we will focus on a single question: How many mutants do we need to generate using the insertion operator to obtain the $N+1$ \emph{coupons}?

 The solution to this question aligns with the equiprobable Coupon Collector's problem for $n$ coupons.
 It is important to remember that this solution represents the expected number of executions needed.
-It is the expected value or mean of the distribution representing all possible values of obtaining a full collection:
+It is the mean of the distribution representing all possible values for a full collection: